The Cranbrook School Council is responsible for the governance of the School.

 BA (Theology) (Hons) (Biola University, CA), MA (Theology) (Talbot School of Theology, CA) (Hons), PhD (Theology) (Charles Sturt University)

-His governance experience includes his roles as Chairperson of the Rough Edges service of St John’s Community Services Ltd and as Chair of St James Kindergarten Management Committee.
+His governance experience includes his roles as Chairperson of the Rough Edges service of St John’s Community Services Limited and as Chair of St James Kindergarten Management Committee.